-Tens of thousands of pieces of costume jewelry that Joseph Pace selects every year in the world to then assemble them and make his pieces of art.
+There are more than tens of thousands of pieces of costume jewelry that I selects every year in the world to then assemble them and make my pieces of art.
 Bijou is the medium that i choose some years ago.
 Beautiful.
 A bit like our lives.

 The Bijou was born as an authentic fake, imitation, not necessarily a copy, of the precious jewel. its ornamental function is connected to its social diffusion and to the evolution of taste and fashion.
 Although the Bijoux was born in the United States in the mid-1800s, in Providence (Rhode Island) as a substitute for precious ornaments for use by a nascent new bourgeoisie, the imitation jewel also arrives in Europe hand in hand with the historical and cultural evolution that goes by the name of Modernism (Mariastella Margozzi, director of Boncompagni Museum for decorative arts and fashion of the National Gallery of Modern Art in Rome).

 Costume jewelry therefore explodes as a phenomenon of imitation of real jewels because it contributes to recalling, as the journalist, writer and great collector of bijoux Nicoletta Pietravalle writes, “women’s fashion in vogue between the end of the nineteenth century and the first half of the twentieth century, a period that stripped the woman of numerous and bulky superfetations, he delivered her to a simplified dress, appropriate to the active professional life.

 A fashion full of ideas especially in the new field of costume jewelery, the so-called fantasy jewels, launched in Europe by Coco Chanel in 1928, worked using non-noble metals and fake stones, but unrelated to the small ‘trinkets’.
 Costume jewelery, bijouterie or cheap jewerly, was very successful in Europe and in the United States because it lightened the costs in comparison with those of authentic jewels, and freed artists, traders, buyers from the economic risk deriving from the eccentricity of the object, in the moment of the rapid mut ament of taste “.